DUNE-DAQ/daq-buildtools/docs/README.md

 ```sh
 daq_application -n <some name for the application instance> --commandFacility rest://localhost:12345
 ```
-To control it, let's open up a second terminal, set up the daq-buildtools' `dbt-setup-env.sh` script as you did in the first terminal, and start sending daq_application commands:
+To control it, let's open up a second terminal, source the daq-buildtools' `env.sh` script as you did in the first terminal, and start sending daq_application commands:
 ```sh
 cd MyTopDir
 dbt-workarea-env